Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ![Logo is too big](images/assets-images-logo-too-big.png)

 If you refresh now you should see that we have a nice logo and text next to our navigation menu.
-But it is too big and is overlaping with our text.
+But it is too big and is overlapping with our text.
 To make it smaller we will use the power of CSS.
 In `application.scss` find the body section and add a section which will influence of the all elements inside of `navbar` class.
 Next, do the same thing with `navbar-brand` class.
 Now we can tell all img elements found in navbar-brand inside of the navbar to have the size of *2rem*.
 We also want our text to be a bit more separated from the logo so we will also add `padding-left: 0.5rem` to all *span* elements of the navbar.
 Refresh the web and see how it looks on both web and mobile.